Refined disk potentials for immersed Lagrangian surfaces: Fukaya category for strongly exact Lagrangian immersions

+Using the above analytic setup we now sketch the construction of our refinement of the Fukaya category, i.e.,~a Fukaya category $\F(X)$ that contains objects that correspond to branes whose underlying Lagrangians are strongly exact Lagrangian immersions with local systems that involve Chekanov-Eliashberg algebras of their singularity links.

-\begin{thm} Any brane $\bL$ supported on $L$ gives rise to a well-defined object of $\F(X)$.
-Up to quasi-isomorphism, any such object is obtained from a fixed $(\mathbf{b},s)$ for some representation $\rho\in \mathrm{Rep}(\B(Q),\bar d)$, and isomorphic representations give quasi-isomorphic objects of the Fukaya category. \end{thm} \begin{cor} Representation varieties of $\B(\Gamma)$ naturally map into the space of objects of $\F(X)$ up to quasi-isomorphism. \end{cor}
+\begin{thm} The category $\F(X)$ contains the usual exact Fukaya category as a full subcategory.
+Any brane $\bL$, see Definition \ref{d:branedef} supported on an immersed Lagrangian $L$ gives rise to a well-defined non-zero object of the category $\F(X)$.
+Up to quasi-isomorphism, any such object is obtained from a fixed $(\mathbf{b},s)$ for some representation $\rho\in \mathrm{Rep}(\B(Q),\bar d)$, and isomorphic representations give quasi-isomorphic objects in $\F(X)$. \end{thm}

+\begin{proof}[Sketch of proof] The $A_\infty$-operations are defined by counts of Floer holomorphic disks with perturbations as outlined in Section \ref{sec:FukayaAnalytic}.
+The disks contributing to the operations are then rigid and have the following boundary conditions and punctures. \begin{itemize} \item The boundary lies on the conical deformations of the Lagrangian immersions with cones over small Hopf links $\Lambda_{\OP{Ho}} \subset S^3$ near the cone point (see Property (1)). \item At one output and several input boundary punctures the disk is asymptotic to Hamiltonian chords according to the perturbation $B=X_{H_{t}}\otimes dt$ near puncture in $\Delta_{k+1}$. \item There are possibly several negative boundary punctures where the disk is asymptotic to the small mixed Reeb chords $p$ or $q$ of the Hopf links at the conical singularities. \end{itemize}

+The inputs and outputs of the operations are the usual Hamiltonian chords $\phi^1_{H_t}(L) \cap L'$ between the Lagrangians in Floer cohomology.
+The count of disks that define these operations are weighted by the following additional data: the boundary punctures at the small mixed Reeb chords on the Hopf links together with the boundary components of the disks between the punctures naturally give rise to elements in the algebras

+which we then reduce to finite-dimensional vectors by using the representation $\rho_i$.
+(See also Figure \ref{fig:hf_dif_corn}.)
+Here the isomorphism in Proposition \ref{prp:ce_and_ppa} is used to identify the Chekanov--Eliashberg algebra with coefficients in the cap being the singular locus of the Lagrangian and the corresponding PPA.
+In the case when the representation has dimension greater than one, we follow the approach taken in \cite{Kon17} where higher-dimensional local systems were considered in the ordinary Fukaya category.

+The $A_\infty$-equations for the weighted counts just described follow from a bubbling analysis.
+The arguments are directly analogous to those used to prove Proposition \ref{th:potdga} (i.e., the proof that the refined potential is independent of choices) with one small difference.
+We work with the round contact form near cone points instead of a small generic perturbation.
+However, Lemma~\ref{lem:cone} shows the same bubbling analysis works. \end{proof}